Monkeypox and COVID-19: What are the differences and how do they spread?

-The state of New York has the most cases at eight while the entire country has 35 probable or confirmed cases across 15 states.
+The state of New York has the most cases at eight while the entire country has 35 probable or confirmed cases across 15 states, KTXL reports.

 Compared to COVID-19, health officials said the concern and risk of monkeypox to the general public are currently low.